croquet/croquet/historic/sdk/tutorials/1_3_multiuser_chat.md

 This is the subscription to handle new chat posts.
 It's given the scope "input" as a way to remind us where the event is coming from.
 (It also means we could use `newPost` as a different event somewhere else in our application without the two events being confused with each other.)
 ```
-this.subscribe(this.sessionId, "user-enter", userId => this.userEnter(userId));
+this.subscribe(this.sessionId, "view-join", viewId => this.userEnter(viewId));
-this.subscribe(this.sessionId, "user-exit", userId => this.userExit(userId));
+this.subscribe(this.sessionId, "view-exit", viewId => this.userExit(viewId));
 ```
-This is the subscription to handle clients entering or leaving.
+This is the subscription to handle users entering or leaving.
 In both cases the scope is set to `this.sessionId` which is the default scope for all system-generated events.
-The data passed to both events is a `userId`.
-It is a unique identifier for each client in the session.
-Even if the same user joins the session from multiple browser windows or devices, the `userId` will always be different.
+The data passed to both events is a `viewId`.
+It is a unique identifier for each participant in the session.
+Even if the same person joins the session from multiple browser windows or devices, the `viewId` will always be different.

-## ChatModel.userEnter(userId)
+## ChatModel.userEnter(viewId)
 ```
-  userEnter(userId) {
+  userEnter(viewId) {
     const userName = this.randomName();
-    this.users.set(userId, userName);
+    this.users.set(viewId, userName);
     this.publish("userInfo", "update");
   }
 ```
 When a new user enters, the model generates a random nickname and stores it in the user list.
 It then publishes an event to the view informing it that the user list has changed.
 (In this case we're using "userInfo" as our scope.
 This allows us to use a generic word like "update" as our event.)

-## ChatModel.userExit(userId)
+## ChatModel.userExit(viewId)
 ```
-  userExit(userId) {
+  userExit(viewId) {
-    const userName = this.users.get(userId);
+    const userName = this.users.get(viewId);
-    this.users.delete(userId);
+    this.users.delete(viewId);
     this.publish("userInfo", "update");
   }
 ```
-When a user exits, the model removes its entry from the client list, and publishes the same upate event to the view.
+When a user exits, the model removes its entry from the user list, and publishes the same upate event to the view.

 ## ChatModel.onNewPost(post)

   onNewPost(post) {
-    const userName = this.users.get(post.userId);
+    const userName = this.users.get(post.viewId);
     this.addToHistory(`<b>${userName}:</b> ${this.escape(post.text)}`);
   }